Engee documentation

 Supported block operations

-Match against values in datasets with breakpoints
+Mapping to values in datasets with reference points

-Extrapolates the output value using the selected extrapolation method.
+Extrapolates the output value using the selected extrapolation method

 Ports